 Acknowledgements

+FvdB was funded by the Grains Research and Development Corporation.
 Field experiments were funded by the Agriculture and Horticulture Development Board of the UK.
 The work of collaborators and colleagues at ADAS, SRUC and NIAB delivering the experiments is gratefully acknowledged.

 References